CDC: COVID-19 for Children with Disabilities

 Families should be encouraged to enroll their children in v-safe. v-safe offers parents tailored and anonymous health check-ins to let them know how their child is doing after receiving the COVID-19 vaccine.

-Children with the multisystem inflammatory syndrome should be reported (MIS-C).
+Children with multisystem inflammatory syndrome should be reported (MIS-C).
 MIS-C instances should be reported to your local, state, or territorial health department.
 If you have any questions, call the CDC’s Emergency Operations Center at 1-770-488-7100 24 hours a day, 7 days a week.

 Information from CDC (Centers for Disease Control and Prevention)